Did you hear the news?

 If this all sounds somewhat familiar, it’s because Vanguard currently offers a service called Personal Advisor Services.

 Personal Advisor Services connects you with a financial advisor.
 It starts with you working with a human Vanguard advisor to understand your financial situation.
 The advisor works with you to create a custom plan.
-Once you agree to the plan, the advisor helps to build your portfolio with a mix of stock and bonds according to that plan, all tracked through Vanguard.
-The advisor will review and rebalance your portfolio on a regular basis and you get quarterly progress reports.
+Once you agree to the plan, the advisor helps to build your portfolio with a mix of stock and bond funds according to that plan, all tracked through Vanguard.
+The service will review and rebalance your portfolio on a quarterly basis as needed.

 Vanguard Digital Advisor is cheaper but does not include a person.